 Luckily, once your products are back in stock any new sales will automatically start boosting your product rankings.
 The best way to get a big boost in sales once your products are back in stock is by running a promotion like lightning deals or a price discount.
 It’s also a good time to really utilize your email lists and social media channels to push more traffic to your listings.
 This kind of strategy can reduce the time it takes your sales to bounce-back from two to three weeks to just one week.

 Running out of stock on Amazon can pretty much undo all of the hard work you’ve done to boost your product rankings, so you should take extensive measures to make sure it doesn’t happen.
 Using Amazon PPC can help get your product rankings back faster if you are able to restock your products.
 Automating and optimizing your Amazon ads is the best way to ensure your campaigns perform well.
-Sellozo’s platform uses machine-learning to analyze past campaign performance.
+Sellozo’s software uses machine-learning to analyze past campaign performance.
 The platform then optimizes the campaigns based on past keyword performance.